Point process modeling for directed interaction networks: Evaluating the strength of homophily and network effects

+Conspicuously, the only example of negative homophily is when the sender $i$ is in the Legal department.
+In this case, if person $j$ is identical to person $j'$ except for Department, then $i$ is more likely to send to an individual in a different department.
+The relative rates for the three departments are $\exp(0.63 - 0.91) \approx 0.76$ for the Legal department, $\exp(0.28-0.36) \approx 0.92$ for the Trading department, and $\exp(0) = 1$ for any Other department.

 Were we interested only in homophily, we might be tempted to forgo the proportional intensity model of~\eqref{E:cox-intensity}, and instead perform a contingency table analysis.
-However, as we now describe, such an analysis leads to very different conclusions about the predictive strength of homophily in our data.

-For example, suppose that we are interested in testing for seniority-based homophily.
-Ignoring network effects and other dependency, we might model $\Prob\{ i \to j \mid i \}$, the probability of employee $j$ being the recipient of a message given that employee $i$ is the sender, by way of a multinomial logit model:

-In this setting, Junior-Junior homophily would manifest in a positive value of $\beta_{J} + \beta_{JJ}$ and Senior-Senior homophily would manifest in a negative value of $\beta_J$.
+The supplementary material explores this approach in detail.
+The major shortcoming of the contingency table approach is that it assumes that the messages are independent, which leads to bias in the parameter estimates.